 In March 2018, the two Chief Social Workers (from) and the British Association of Social Workers (BASW) issued a joint statement on the relationship between the KSS and the PCF.
-This is available here.
 This showed a commitment by all parties to recognise both the overarching framework of the PCF and the specific policy and practice guidance of the KSS and how they can work together.